-More recently, he seemed oddly hesitant to denounce the support of former Ku Klux Klan leader David Duke
+Yet he is oddly hesitant to enthusiastically denounce the support of former Ku Klux Klan leader David Duke, says Jones

 The responses were all the more baffling because the KKK is a terrorist organization and Trump allegedly hates terrorist organizations.
 In fact, to prevent a single act of terrorism, Trump says he is willing to bar a billion Muslims from our shores.